 Gloria Penner Fellow & Assistant Producer

 Anica Colbert is the Gloria Penner Fellow Intern, working as an assistant producer for KPBS Evening Edition.
-Anica also aides in producing the daily podcast, San Diego Stories and getting KPBS content to the NPR One app for local audio on demand.
+Anica also aides in producing the daily podcast, San Diego News Matters and getting KPBS content to the NPR One app for local audio on demand.
 She has been working for KPBS as a radio technical director since 2016.

 Previously, she worked at WGCU in Fort Myers, Florida, as a TV master control operator and TV production assistant.
 She moved to San Diego in 2015 to work for KFMB Channel 8 as a broadcast engineer.
 She later worked for iHeartmedia’s KOGO 600 AM as a technical director, and part-time producer for the KOGO Evening News Hour.